ashiklom/pecan.book/Connecting-pecan-to-a-remote-server.md

 Before running the PEcAn workflow, open (and leave open) a single ssh connection from the local machine to the remote machine

+# Loading modules on a remote server

+If running on the BU Geo cluster add `module load hdf5 netcdf nco` to your `.cshrc` file

 # Steps for setting up a remote model run

 1. Make a copy of an existing pecan settings file, preferably for the same site, using cleansettings.R